 - 1. The speaker is a young child.
-We can tell because he mentions that he is going to school when he sees the bangle-seller going by. - 2.
-The speaker wants to be a bangle-seller so that he could walk around without having to hurry, with no fixed time for going anywhere or for coming back home. - 3.
-The speaker is attracted to the gardener's job because no one can stop him from digging, or scold him for dirtying or wetting his clothes. - 4.
-The speaker wants to be a watchman so that he can walk up and down in the lane at night with a lantern, chasing shadows, without having to go to bed. - 5. (a) bangle-seller-does not have to go to school or any other place at a fixed time; can wander aimlessly in the lanes; does not have to take a particular road everyday - (b) gardener-can stay in the sun; can get wet; can remain outdoors all day long; can dig without any one stopping him - (c) watchman-does not have to sleep; can chase shadows with his lantern - 6.
-Baked in the sun means to be out in the sun for so long that the heat is causing a feeling of being baked in an oven. - 7.
-The street lamp is said to appear like a giant with a red eye in its head.
-Since it appears tall and has a single red-light glaring down. - 8.
-Individual answers, accept suitable responses.
-It creates a lyrical effect, gives rthym to the poem.
-It can also give an emotive feeling. - 9.
-Any three-come home at any time; wander on the streets aimlessly; play in the sun all day long; get wet; dig in the mud; dirty their clothes and themselves; wander in the lonely streets at night; carry a lantern - 10.
-Individual answers. - 11.
-A sample answer: 'When it is 10 o' clock in the morning, I walk to school which is located by our lane.
-Every day I come across a hawker who sells crystal bangles.'
+We can tell because he mentions that he is going to school when he sees the bangle-seller going by. - He wants to be a bangle-seller so that he could walk around without having to hurry, with no fixed time for going anywhere or for coming back home. - 3.
+He is attracted to the gardener's job because no one can stop him from digging, or scold him for dirtying or wetting his clothes. - 4.
+He wants to be a watchman so that he can walk up and down in the lane at night with a lantern, chasing shadows, without having to go to bed. - 5. (a) bangle-seller-does not have to go to school or any other place at a fixed time; can wander aimlessly in the lanes; does not have to take a particular road everyday - (b) gardener-can stay in the sun; can get wet; can remain outdoors all day long; can dig without any one stopping him - (c) watchman-does not have to sleep; can chase shadows with his lantern - 6.
+Any three-come home at any time; wander on the streets aimlessly; play in the sun all day long; get wet; dig in the mud; dirty their clothes and themselves; wander in the lonely streets at night; carry a lantern - 7.
+Individual answers.

-The teacher can help children select a subject and compose an adjectivenoun poem.
+The teacher can help children select a subject and compose a poem.